Slhm/Kittelsen/README.md

 * !8 - magic 8 ball. if message contains one or more "or", it will choose between them.
 * !memes - generates memes based on input.
 * !convert - converts metric/imperial, as well as currencies.
 It reads from an api, and stores in a json file.
 Only fetches new data if the local is older than 24h.
+* !cheers - simple point system where you can toast people.
+View leaderboard with !cheers leaderboard.
 * Text manipulation: fullwidth, elder futhark, mOcKiNg, vertical/horizontal.
 * !poll - makes a poll, can also do custom reactions.
 * !ud - urban dictionary definition fetch.